waynodiablo/Oystercard/week12/bank_tech_test.md

 ## Outline

 * 09.30 - 14.00.
-Work **solo** to fulfil the bank account requirements and acceptance criteria below.
+Work **solo** to implement the bank account requirements and acceptance criteria in Ruby.
 Have breaks whenever you like.

 * 14.00 - 14.20.
 Review your own code.
 Look for places it could be refactored.